Dnavarro805/TinDog/README.md

 ## TinDog
-It gives users a feel of the business and its potential.
+This project gives users an idea and overall feel of the business potential for this theoretical startup.

-## How to use TinDog
+## Tech Stack
+**Client:** HTML,CSS.

+## Run Locally
-Accessed online, to access the website click on the following URL:\
+To access the website click on the following URL:\
 https://dnavarro805.github.io/TinDog/
-## What is TinDog?
-A theoretical start-up landing page.\
-Designed and developed by employing HTML5, CSS3, and Bootstrap.